Promoting Professionalism - Creating the Excellent Patient Experience Program

 Here is a three minute clip from Module 3 - Delivering Excellent Patient Care

 Ms. Grosso teaches from a value based perspective of "what is in it for me".
 Understanding the "why" is often more important then understanding the "how".
 In her programs, both are emphasized.

-How youconduct yourself, the professionalism of your staff and your ability to treat patients with style, grace and respect is part of the new measure of success.
+conduct yourself, the professionalism of your staff and your ability to treat patients with style, grace and respect is part of the new reality of healthcare.